pedestal/pedestal/app/docs/design-spec.md

 and each message would be sent on the appropriate channel.

-A router can be configured to do this in the same what that the dispatch map decides how to pass inform messages to functions.
+A router can be configured to do this in the same way that the dispatch map decides how to pass inform messages to functions.

 A configuration for the router above would look like this: